KMRH47/PointZOld/README.md

 ### PointZ isn't discovering my PC

-**First of all, ensure that the mobile device running PointZ and the PC running PointZerver, are on the same WiFi-network.**
+**First of all, ensure that the mobile device running PointZ and the PC running PointZerver are on the same Wi-Fi-network.**

 PointZerver constantly broadcasts UDP packets for the clients running PointZ to pick up.
 These broadcast messages might be blocked by a firewall on the network.